-Baking soda can be used as a scrubber as well as a deodorizer – that’s why we call it the “multipurpose hero.”
+Baking soda can be used as a scrubber as well as a deodorizer – that’s why we call it the “multipurpose superhero.”
 Lemon juice makes a great smelling cleaning paste when combined with baking soda, and breaks down hard water stains when combined with vinegar.

 Also, seltzer water is a great stain remover for carpets and clothes.
-For more tips and recipes to make your own green cleaning supplies, check out Stain-Removal-101.com.
+For more tips and recipes to make your own green cleaning supplies, check out stain-removal-101.com.

-9. Turn of the water
+9. Turn off the water